ctinney94/Twitter-proj/README.md

 - ~~Lower quality settings make the water look like SHIT~~
 - ~~Edit lowest 2 quality settings to use hard + soft shadows~~
 - Remove some stuff from input, people might get the wrong idea.
+	- And by that I mean the Input tab in the Player launcher

 ##Future goals